- Must visit

 Museum of Prehistoric Thera

-The island’s main archaeological museum, displaying important finds from Akrotiri including frescoes, pottery, and everyday objects from Bronze Age Santorini.
+The island’s main archaeological museum, displaying important finds from Akrotiri and Ancient Thera, including frescoes, pottery, and artifacts from the Bronze Age.

 Cheapest price